capital-G/supercollider-wiki/Cpp-formatting-instructions.md

 ### Install requirements

-You will need clang v8.0.0 (exactly) and Python 2.7+ or 3.6+.
+You will need clang v8.x.y and Python 2.7+ or 3.6+.
 Instructions on grabbing the dependencies are here: https://github.com/supercollider/supercollider/wiki/Cpp-formatting-instructions#requirements

 ### Update your repo

-First, update the `3.10` and `develop` branches.
+First, update the current release (i.e. `3.10` in the examples below) and `develop` branches.

 ```
 git checkout 3.10